Fees

 Psychotherapy Payment Arrangements

-Client confidentiality is a central part of the therapeutic relationship.
-When you choose to work with a psychotherapist in private practice with a private pay arrangement, you may contact any therapist you wish without pre-authorization.
-The number of sessions is open-ended rather than pre-determined and possibly limited by the insurance plan coverage.
-Psychiatric diagnoses and clinical notes are not submitted to your insurance company to be entered into a data base of pre-existing psychiatric or psychological treatment.
-Billing and private information are confidentially maintained by your therapist and are never faxed or shared with anyone without your written authorization.
+Client confidentiality and choice are central to the therapeutic relationship.
+When you choose to work with a psychotherapist under a private pay agreement, you may contact any therapist you wish without pre-authorization for your therapy sessions.
+The number of sessions is open-ended rather than pre-determined and possibly limited by an insurance plan coverage benefit.
+Psychiatric diagnoses and clinical notes are maintained in confidence by your therapist and are not submitted to your insurance company to be entered into a data base of pre-existing psychiatric or psychological treatment.
+Billing and all private information are confidentially maintained by your therapist and are never faxed or shared with anyone without your written authorization.

-Some Questions to Ask Your Insurance Provider About Your Coverage
+Some Questions to Ask Your Mental Health Insurance Provider About Your Coverage

 - Do I have mental health benefits under my insurance plan?

-- Do I need pre-authorization to start therapy?
+- Do I need pre-authorization to start psychotherapy or can I self-refer?

-- How many sessions per calendar year will my plan cover, and what is my co-payment?
+- How many sessions per calendar year will my plan cover?

 - Does my plan have restrictions regarding my presenting problem or diagnosis?

-- What Information about me does the insurance company require, and what is considered to be confidential?
+- What information about me does my insurance company require my psychotherapist to provide to them in order to authorize treatment, and what is considered to be confidential?

-Health Insurance – Client pays monthly premium individually or through an employer group, who negotiates terms with the insurance company.
-These include your annual deductible and the percentage of reimbursement you will receive based on customary rates for your diagnosis and type of service provided.
+Health Insurance – Client pays monthly premium as an individual or through an employer group, that negotiates terms with the insurance company.
+These terms include your annual deductible and the percentage of reimbursement you will receive based on customary rates for your diagnosis and type of service provided.
 In most cases you can choose any therapist you wish without pre-authorization.
 To receive your reimbursement, psychiatric diagnoses and clinical information are submitted to your insurance company and entered into a data base, which then tracks your record of pre-existing psychiatric treatment.
 There may be restrictions regarding covered diagnoses and number of sessions allowed per calendar year.

 Preferred Provider Organization (PPO) – Similar to insurance coverage above.
 However, your insurance company has negotiated rates with specific providers.
 You must choose a psychotherapist from their pre-authorized list of providers, and pay a pre-determined co-payment.
 The therapist will also receive a negotiated portion of the fee from the insurance company.
 Some PPO’s will allow you to see a therapist “out of network” with a higher deductible and copayment for which you are responsible.